 Julian Everett and Chris Matts describe an IT business case as a meme - one that is competing in the complex ecosystem that constitutes a market sector and show its implications.
 By taking this view of a business then an organization's short and long term strategies change and we get a completely different view of how and why current development practices exist and persist.

 The chapter presented in this article, Governing the Service Factory, of the book "SOA Governance: Achieving and Sustaining Business and IT Agility" offers practical advice on governing such a Service Factory including a case study and guidelines for defining, developing, testing, deploying and operating services and business processes.

 A review of Michael Poulin's book, Ladder to SOE.
-Michael's book shows how to use the principles of service orientation to align IT with the business, and the business with market dynamics - creating the Service Oriented Enterprise.
-Becoming an SOE requires new habits of service-oriented thinking and Michael points these out along with techniques for effectively using them.
+Michael's book shows how to use the principles of service orientation to align IT with the business, and the business with market dynamics.
+1

-This article explores the structural economic changes brought up by service orientation.
-Most IT organizations today are under enormous financial pressure trying to keep rising costs and flat budgets in synch.
-The restructuring brought about by the concept of services and reuse at the service level promises long lasting relief from the cost treadmill.
+This article explores the structural economic changes brought up by service orientation and how the concept of services and the reuse of services promise long lasting relief from the cost treadmill.